blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 In this task, you will create the recovery plan that will be used to orchestrate failover action for the web tier.

-1. Within the properties of the Recovery Services vault, click on **Recovery Plans (Site Recovery)** under Manage.
+1. Within the properties of the Recovery Services vault, select on **Recovery Plans (Site Recovery)** under Manage.

     ![The manage menu is shown with Recovery Plans (Site Recovery) highlighted.](images/hands-on-lab/2019-03-26-00-58-00.png "Recovery Plans")

-2. Click the **+Recovery Plan** button.
+2. Select the **+Recovery Plan** button.

 3. On the Create recovery plan blade enter the name **CloudShopRP**.
 In the Source area select the region where your CloudShop1 resource group is deployed.
 The Target will be automatically selected.
 Under Allow items with deployment model, select **Resource Manager**.
-Click Select items and select the Virtual Machine.
-Click **OK** and then click **OK** on the Create recovery plan blade.
+Select Select items and select the Virtual Machine.
+Select **OK** and then select **OK** on the Create recovery plan blade.

     ![Create recovery plan settings](images/hands-on-lab/2019-03-26-01-09-00.png "ASR Recovery Plan settings")

 4. After a minute or two, you should see the CloudShopRP on the Recovery plans blade.
 This recovery plan will bring up your web server during a failover.

 5. Now go back to the Recovery Services vault RSVault - Overview blade.
-Click on Site Recovery.
+Select on Site Recovery.
 Notice that the CloudShopWeb virtual machine is replicating.
 Take note of the status.
 It should be close to 100%.
 You will not be able to continue until it is finished replicating.

    >**Note**: This may take up to an hour.